GoogleCloudPlatform/community/tutorials/index.md

 instance in a VPC, you must specify the VSwitch that the instance is located.
 -  **Alibaba Cloud Zone**-Zones are physical areas with independent power grids and networks in one region.
-Alibaba recommends creating different VSwitches in different zones to achieve disaster Recovery.
+Alibaba recommends creating different VSwitches in different zones to achieve disaster recovery.
 -  **Alibaba Cloud VPN Gateway**-The VPN gateway is the IPsec VPN gateway created on the Alibaba Cloud side.
 One VPN gateway can have multiple VPN connections.
--  **Alibaba Cloud Customer Gateway**-The customer gateway is the VPN service deployed in the on-premises data Center or, in this case, the GCP Cloud VPN gateway.
+-  **Alibaba Cloud Customer Gateway**-The customer gateway is the VPN service deployed in the on-premises data center or, in this case, the GCP Cloud VPN gateway.
 By creating a customer gateway, you can register the VPN information to the cloud, and then create a VPN connection to connect the VPN gateway and the customer gateway.
 -  **Alibaba Cloud VRouter**-A VRouter is a hub in the VPC that connects all